jvican/jvican.github.io/content/post/reduce-compile-times.md

 This background information will help us read the flamegraph.

-#### Type derivation for the win
+#### Typeclass derivation for the win

-Type (or typeclass) derivation is a process that synthesizes [typeclasses](https://en.wikipedia.org/wiki/Type_class) from other types.
+Typeclass derivation is a process that synthesizes [typeclasses](https://en.wikipedia.org/wiki/Type_class) from other types.
 The process can be manual (you define an `Encoder` for every node of your GADT) or automatic (the `Encoder` derivation happens at compile time, i.e. the compiler generates the code for you).

-There are two families of automatic type derivation:
+There are two families of automatic typeclass derivation:

-* Automatic: all the type dependencies of the type you derive will be materialized by the compiler.
+* Automatic: to derive a typeclass for a given type `T`, the compiler will materialize any typeclass type `T` needs if it's not in scope.
-* Semi-automatic: the type dependencies of the type you derive need to exist for the derivation to succeed.
-If they do, the compiler materializes the type.
+* Semi-automatic: to derive a typeclass for a given type `T`, all the types `T` depends on have to have a derived typeclass in scope.

-Type derivation is popular in the Scala community.
+Typeclass derivation is popular in the Scala community.
 A few libraries (for example, `scalatest`) define their own macros to synthesize type classes.
 The most common approach, though, is to use Shapeless to guide the type derivation on the library side, which removes the need for extra macros.

-Shapeless is a Scala compile-time framework that defines the basic building blocks to make computations at the typelevel.
-These computations are inductive and happen during compilation time via implicit search.
-Shapeless is popular for automatic type derivation, so when the implicit search needs an instance that doesn't exist in the scope, macros materialize it.
+Shapeless is a generic programming library that defines some basic building blocks (macros) to enable typelevel computations.
+These computations are driven by implicit search and happen at compilation time.
+Shapeless is popular library for automatic typeclass derivation because it can find out the generic representation of any `sealed trait`/`case class` you have in your program.
+So when the implicit search needs an instance that doesn't exist in the scope, macros materialize it.

-The compilation of `frontend` does automatic type derivation via `case-app`, which depends on Shapeless. `case-app` derives a `caseapp.core.Parser` for a GADT defining the commands and parameters that your command line interface accepts.
+The compilation of `frontend` does automatic typeclass derivation via `case-app`, which depends on Shapeless. `case-app` derives a `caseapp.core.Parser` for a GADT defining the commands and parameters that your command line interface accepts.
 This derivation relies on the `Lazy`, `Strict`, `Tagged` and `LabelledGeneric` macros, as well as other Shapeless data structures like `Coproduct` and `HList`.

-These are normal dependencies of any library that uses Shapeless to guide type derivation.
+These are normal dependencies of any library that uses Shapeless to guide typeclass derivation.

 #### The cost of implicit macros

-Automatic and semi-automatic type derivation use macro definitions defined as `implicit` to guide the type derivation at compile-time.
+Automatic and semi-automatic typeclass derivation use macro definitions defined as `implicit` to guide the typeclass derivation at compile-time.
 For example, every time you derive an encoder for an `HList`, say `Encoder`, you derive it inductively for every element of its generic representation (`HList` or `Coproduct`).

 But how can macro definitions be `implicit` and what are the consequences of that?